What The Color of Your Period Blood Can Tell You About Your Menstrual Cycle — And Your Health

 Sometimes people with healthy, iron-rich, protein-rich diets still have deficient periods because their bodies struggle to process the nutrients they're consuming.
 Digestion issues or absorption issues are usually to blame – food sensitivities, like gluten or dairy, can screw up the process of turning food into building blocks for the rest of your body.

 Whatever the cause, pinkish, watery, or pale periods can be a warning sign that you need to put the breaks on a little bit, get some extra rest, and focus on taking care of yourself.

 Essentially, the reason that your period blood turns that rusty brownish color, or that it's full of clots, it that it has become old and stale.
-Think of a time when you cut yourself, after a while the blood drys up and becomes this sort of rusty brown stuff right?
-Same thing is going on with your uterine lining.
-When that old uterine lining doesn't get the boot right away, it gets old and stale.
+Think of a time when you cut yourself, after a while the blood dries up and becomes this sort of rusty brown stuff, right?
+The same thing can happen with your uterine lining.
+When your body is struggling to get the old lining out of you and things are taking longer than they should, your blood hangs around and gets stale.

 What causes this?
 It could be elevated body temperatures, like those caused by chronic inflammation or hormonal imbalances, which “dry up” the blood and make it more stubborn to remove.
 Or, if you have a really heavy or really light period, it may mean that your body is just having a hard time getting rid of the built-up lining in the uterus.
 This can compound over time, making cramps worse and worse.

 FYI: We've totally got you covered here.
 Our 100% all-natural Cramp Support formula is especially designed to promote a healthy menstrual flow, to get your bleeding back on track, and right where it's supposed to be.
 It also contains a number of medicinal herbs that have been shown to out-perform over the counter painkillers for menstrual cramps.

 Blue, black, and purple period blood